Objective

 - Unable or unwilling to provide informed consent

-- Active ischemia (acute thrombus diagnosed by coronary angiography, or dynamic ST segment changes demonstrated on ECG) or another reversible cause of VT (e.g. drug-induced arrhythmia), had recent acute coronary syndrome within 30 days thought to be due to acute coronary arterial thrombosis, or have CCS functional class IV angina
+- Active ischemia or another reversible cause of VT, recent acute coronary syndrome within 30 days, or CCS class IV angina

-- Are ineligible to take the antiarrhythmic drug to which they would be assigned due to allergy, intolerance or contraindication
+- Ineligible for the assigned antiarrhythmic drug due to allergy, intolerance, or contraindication

-- Are known to have protruding left ventricular thrombus or mechanical aortic and mitral valves
+- Known protruding left ventricular thrombus or mechanical aortic and mitral valves

-- Presenting arrhythmia: polymorphic VT or ventricular fibrillation (VF)
+- Presenting arrhythmia of polymorphic VT or ventricular fibrillation

-- Are in renal failure (Creatinine clearance <15 mL/min), have NYHA Functional class IV heart failure, or a systemic illness likely to limit survival to <1 year
+- Renal failure (CrCl < 15 mL/min), NYHA class IV heart failure, or systemic illness likely limiting survival to < 1 year